Sacred grove: India

 Ritualistic dances and dramatizations based on the local deities that protect the groves are called Theyyam in Kerala and Nagmandalam, among other names, in Karnataka.
 There are sacred groves in Ernakulam region in a place named Mangatoor in Kerala.
 Sacred groves are being destroyed as a part of urbanization.
 The family "Nalukettil Puthenpurayil" still protects sacred groves.

 Dev Bhoomi, or the "Land of Gods," is part of the 133 sacred groves in the foothills of the Himalayas in Uttarakhand.
 Known for its rivers, lakes, caves, and forests, it is considered the holiest land in the region.
 Local communities honor deities like Haat Kaali, Kotgyari Devi, and Mahakaali.
 Unlike typical forests, these sacred groves are alpine meadows, deeply tied to the ethnic identity of local groups.
 Their survival is believed to depend on oral traditions, with no written laws.
 Customary taboos forbid harming the groves, including plucking flowers, uprooting plants, or disturbing animals and religious objects.
 Despite the abundance of sacred groves in India, they are gradually disappearing due to cultural shifts and growing pressure to exploit the natural resources within these groves.

+Mawphlang sacred forest or grove is situated in Mawphlang, a village in the East Khasi Hills district of Meghalaya state in north-eastern India, 25 kilometers from Shillong.
+The word maw means "stone", maw phlang means "grassy stone," and is one of many settlements in the Khasi hills named after monoliths.[1]
+Mawphlang is the site of one of the Khasi Hills sacred groves.[2][3]
+Khasi heritage village - located in the Mawphlang district - is considered to be the hub of Khasi culture.